MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationpoint-class.md

 ### Remarks

 Assigns `ptSrc` to `CAnimationPoint`.
-It's recommended to do that before animation start, because this operator calls `SetDefaultValue`, which recreates the underlying COM objects for X and Y coordinates if they've been created.
+It's recommended to do that before animation start, because this operator calls `SetDefaultValue`, which recreates the underlying COM objects for the X and Y coordinates if they've been created.
 If you subscribed this animation object to events (`ValueChanged` or `IntegerValueChanged`), re-enable these events.

 ## <a name="setdefaultvalue"></a> `CAnimationPoint::SetDefaultValue`

-Sets default value.
+Sets the default value.

 ```cpp
 void SetDefaultValue(const POINT& ptDefault);